wwwebconcepts/RazorSmartMailer/README.md

  ```
  The first three lists return the full system path to the named file collection.
 The Embedded lists contain the content IDs of the embedded files.

 1) "ImageArray" returns only images that have been resized.
-All images must pass through ther resize method to be added to the p_imageArray.
+All images must pass through the resize method to be added to the list p_imageArray.
 This Private S bhared List(of String) contains the system filepath to the images for processing created by the ResizeImages() method.
 It is used by the remaining image processing methods: CropImages(), AddWaterMark(), and AddTextCaption() methods and returned as "ImageArray."

 2) "UploadedFiles" returns the list of files uploaded.